ZacharieTFR/WeatherApp-React/README.md

 The real-time weather is fetched from [weatherbit.io](https://weatherbit.io) API.

-## TODO:
+## TODO

-I will add the following days
+I will add in the following days:

 - [x] Add city
 - [x] Delete city
 - [ ] Save city list in local storage
-- [ ] Get current city based on location
+- [x] Get current city based on location
 - [ ] Add internalization
+- [ ] Clean and optimize project

 ## How to run